crisperdue/prooftoys-site/content/about.md

 (or doing) mathematics, especially newcomers, for reading and writing proofs, and for solving problems deductively.

-The larger vision is to create a compelling model of bridging the divide between computer proof technology and ordinary people learning to understand and do mathematics.
+The larger vision is to develop the kind of user experience that can bridge the gap between computer proof technology and ordinary people learning to understand and use mathematics.

 ### About the logic